Star Wars: Knights of the Old Republic II — The Sith Lords debuts on mobile on December 18

 “Every time something happens in the world around Star Wars, we in the game space also benefit,” Howard said.
 “We love all the attention that Star Wars has gotten both with the Mandalorian and other things.
 We were just really motivated to try to get it out in time for the holidays.”

-Aspyr also recently published Star Wars Episode I: Racer on the Nintendo Switch, PlayStation 4, and Xbox One.
+Aspyr also recently ported Star Wars Episode I: Racer on the Nintendo Switch, PlayStation 4, and Xbox One.
 Howard said those latter two versions will run on an Xbox Series X/S and PlayStation 5, thanks to the backward compatibility.
 She said the backward compatibility makes it easier for the company to execute its strategy of publishing retro games on older platforms, as they won’t see any financial penalty for not doing a PS5 or Xbox Series X/S version.
 To date, Aspyr has done four Star Wars remakes in the past year, and many others over the years.

 Aspyr has 150 employees, not counting external developers.